TPG Telecom

 TPG Telecom Limited, formerly Vodafone Hutchison Australia and renamed following a merger with TPG, is an Australian telecommunications company.
 It is the second-largest telecommunications company listed on the Australian Securities Exchange.
 TPG Telecom is the third-largest wireless carrier in Australia, with 5.8 million subscribers as of 2020.

-TPG Telecom is the parent company of several Australian internet retail brands including Vodafone, TPG, iiNet, AAPT, Internode, Lebara and felix.
-TPG Telecom owns and operates nationwide fixed and mobile network infrastructure, including Australia's second-largest fixed voice and data network, with more than 27,000 kilometres of metropolitan and inter-capital fibre and a mobile network comprising more than 5,600 sites and covering over 23 million Australians.
+TPG Telecom is the parent company of several Australian internet retail brands including Vodafone, TPG, iiNet, AAPT, Internode, Lebara and Felix.
+TPG Telecom owns and operates nationwide fixed and mobile network infrastructure, including Australia's second-largest fixed voice and data network, with more than 27,000 kilometres of metropolitan and inter-capital fibre.

+TPG has a 4G mobile network covering 99% of the Australian population and a 5G mobile network which covers over 85% of the Australian population, largely in part due to the Optus MOCN agreement which saw TPG gain access to 2,444 Optus mobile sites.

 History

 TPG Telecom was previously known as Vodafone Hutchison Australia (VHA).
 VHA was majority owned by Hutchison Telecommunications (Australia), a listed company of CK Hutchison Holdings group and Vodafone.
 Vodafone Hutchison Australia was formed by a merger of Vodafone Australia and Hutchison Australia's 3 in 2009.
 VHA started to phase out the 3 brand in 2011.

+A merger of TPG and Vodafone Hutchison Australia was officially announced on 30 August 2018.
+Initially rejected by the Australian Competition & Consumer Commission (ACCC), the plan was given permission to proceed via a February 2020 Federal Court of Australia ruling.
 On 30 June 2020, VHA received a listing on the Australian Securities Exchange.
 The newly listed company then merged with TPG Corporation, previously known as TPG Telecom on 13 July 2020.

-A merger of TPG and Vodafone Hutchison Australia was officially announced on 30 August 2018.
-Initially rejected by the Australian Competition & Consumer Commission (ACCC), the plan was given permission to proceed via a February 2020 Federal Court of Australia ruling.

-TPG Telecom has 27,000+-kilometre inter-capital and metropolitan fibre network and is also the second-largest data and fixed-voice network in Australia.
+TPG Telecom has a 27,000+-kilometre inter-capital and metropolitan fibre network and is also the second-largest data and fixed-voice network in Australia.
 It has an international system of connecting subsea cables to major hubs in Asia and North America from Australia.

-TPG has a 4G network covering more than 23 million customers in over 5,600 sites.
-A 5G network roll-out is currently underway.
+In November 2020, TPG Telecom launched the Felix mobile brand.

+On 14 October 2024 Vocus Group announced their intention to acquire TPG’s Enterprise, Government and Wholesale (EG&W) fixed business and fibre network assets for $5.25 billion this includes the AAPT and Vision Network Assets.
+Vocus Group finalized its $5.25 billion acquisition of TPG Telecom's EG&W Assets at the end of July 2025.